welovelocal/snippets/README.md

 3. Customize the variables to match your brand
 4. Test thoroughly before deploying to production

+## 🤖 AI Development

+These snippets were developed with assistance from Claude (Anthropic) through analysis of official documentation and iterative testing.
+All code follows established best practices and uses only officially supported APIs.

 ## 🤝 Contributing

 Found a bug or have an improvement?
 Feel free to open an issue or submit a pull request.